StoychoMihaylov/go-bitshare-chain/README.md

-Migration of an .NET bitchare chain node to GO.
+Migration of .NET bitchare chain node to GO.

 # BTS coint & BitShare blockchain network
 Share NFT-ized files across the network by using BTS coins